sildeag/tuneR/README.md

 An additional functionality provides the ability to 'convert_wac2wav'.
 This uses a C program written by ABMI.

-There may be an issue with loading the share library and the R code shows how to dynamically load for 64 bit Windows and Ubuntu 16.04.
+There may be an issue with loading the share library depending on operating environment and whether it is 64 bit or 32 bit.

+The R code shown below shows how to dynamically load for 64 bit Windows and Ubuntu 16.04 64 bit.

-Updating to the latest version of tuneR
+Update to the latest version of tuneR

-Make sure you have a working development environment.
+It might help to have a working development environment and these instructions might get you started:

 Windows: Install Rtools.